dmaerzendorfer/UnitySandbox/README.md

 //for lobby stuff
 https://www.youtube.com/watch?v=_5pOiYHJgl0
 fuck it, stop for now. tomorrow do the whole tutorial one by one and then change it afterwards
+start: 10:20 break 11.20
+todo: fix ui movement then try my own shit :) continue 12:24

+todo: cleanup, delete old tutorial stuff, check if scene change works, then update player controller to use the new playerconfigs then -> make something for testing so we dont always have to do lobby stuff first

 - A Menu template with options and scene transitions; transitions are handled by the LevelLoader, There is a prefab for the main menu and a pause menu.
 The settings of the menu are saved in the playerPrefs and are accessible from anywhere
 //todo: look into scene management and add it here -> eG having persistent scene with level transition etc.